hendric-dev/k8s-observability/README.md

 Pull requests are welcome. \
 For major changes, please open an issue first to discuss what you would like to change.

+### Branches

+There are two notable branches:

+- `main` - stable version based on the latest release + security updates and hotfixes
+- `next` - working branch for the next release